baigel2/evergreen/index.md

 For this purpose I will create a rolling discipline challenge.
 From payday to payday I will set rules and restrictions and then review their success and failures each month.

 Sometimes, the joy of the journey is as good as the win.

+## Balance.

+It's 100% worth noting that when I say discipline I do not mean it in the same sense the David Goggins does.

+I'm not trying to push myself past my limits everyday, I'm trying to raise my baseline performance gradually and sustainably accross as many metrics as I can manage.

+I will therefore focus on the essentials.
+Diet, Finances, Income Sources Faith, Family and Fittness.

 [Daily Journal Entries](journal/index.html)